mikeszumski/AgProject3/README.md

 Once equiped with the addtional RAG content, we developed a recomendation generation function that will accept a dataframe variable containing the crop performance data, the decisions from the decision logic model and associated justifications.
 The recommendation builder then, using the RAG-enhanced LLM, generates a recommendation narrative along with additional considerations and mitagation information for each crop.

 The final recommendations are passed back to the user interface as an output.
-(Section 3.4 for the [ag_planning_tool.ipynb](ag_planning_tool.ipynb) notbook also enables users to create a download of the recommendtation in CSV format.
+(Section 3.4 for the [ag_planning_tool.ipynb](ag_planning_tool.ipynb) notebook also enables users to create a download of the recommendtation in CSV format.
 See an early example here: [crop_advice](crop_advice.csv))

 ## INSTRUCTIONS